What Can Help

 Support Makes a Difference

-Working with someone who understands BFRBs can help you:
+Working with a therapist who understands BFRBs can help you:

 • Understand your patterns more clearly